-This increases the potential runway separation on the Airport Site from the 1,670m as proposed in the 1997-99 EIS to about 1,900m (see below for further discussion of runway separation).
+This increases the potential runway separation on the Airport Site from the 1,670 m as proposed in the 1997-99 EIS to about 1,900 m (see section 2.1.5.6).

 2.1.5.5 Runway length

 Sufficient runway length is required to ensure that an aircraft can, after starting a take-off, either be brought safely to a stop after reaching a critical speed, or complete the take-off safely.